virtual-labs/exp-bounded-buffer-iiith/experiment/fundamentals.md

 The consumer’s goal is to consume data at its own pace.
 If the **buffer is empty**, the consumer must wait until new data becomes available to avoid reading **garbage values**.

 #### 1.3 **Bounded Buffer**
 The **buffer** is a **fixed-size memory area** shared between producers and consumers.
-The buffer imposes two main constraints:
+The buffer imposes two main constraints
 - **Limited size** – Only a certain number of items can be stored at a time.
 - **Order of access** – Data is consumed in the order it was produced (**FIFO – First In, First Out**).

 The problem arises when:
-- The **buffer is full** – The producer cannot add more data until the consumer removes some items.
+- The **buffer is filled** – The producer cannot add more data until the consumer removes some items.
 - The **buffer is empty** – The consumer cannot retrieve data until the producer generates more items.

 This creates a challenge where producers and consumers must be properly **synchronized** to prevent conflicts and ensure smooth data flow.